metodologianavarrabiomed/mice-ext-val/README.md

 [![Lifecycle: experimental](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://lifecycle.r-lib.org/articles/stages.html#experimental)
 <!-- badges: end -->

 The goal of MiceExtVal is to give the users tools to externally validate models using the multiple imputation methodology.
 There are lots of tools to externally validate models in complete datasets but there is a lack of tools when we are working with multiple imputed datasets.
-It is recommended to use techniques like multiple imputation by chained equations (MICE) to impute the missing values when they are present, the MICE methodology requires to realize as many alanysis as imputed datasets are.
-The next graph shows the flowchar of a multple imputed analysis.
+It is recommended to use techniques like multiple imputation by chained equations ([MICE](https://stefvanbuuren.name/fimd/)) to impute the missing values when they are present, the MICE methodology requires to realize as many alanysis as imputed datasets are.
+The next graph shows the flowchart of a multple imputed analysis.
 The package is generated to assist the users along the external validation analysis.

 ```mermaid
 flowchart LR